 I would love to believe that it was the real Lotus (Nelumbo nucifera) plant that both Homer and Tennyson had in mind .
 I have never seen a place like Cambodia, where all parts of the lotus plant are so widely used!
 I have babbled and rambled about lotus flowers in an older blog of mine ‘The Land Of Lotus Blooms’

-Apart from the everyday use of these exquisite flowers, the lotus fruit is a favourite snack here.
+Apart from the everyday use of these exquisite flowers, the lotus fruit is a favourite Cambodian snack.
 Vendors selling the bell shaped fruits on the pavements, is a common sight here.
 The young fruit pods have crunchy seeds inside and I found the taste very similar to the young green cashew nuts which we used to enjoy in our childhood days.The petals of the lotus flower fall off three -four days after blooming and the fruit pod grows.
-In cambodia it is known as plei chhouk.
+In Cambodia it is called plei chhouk.
 The young seed cups tied and stacked beautifully for sale is a delightful sight.

 The fruit pod has a close resemblance to the rose of an old time metal watering can.
 We had a green watering can during our plantation days in Valparai- way back in the 90s- and our dear old gardener Raman used to call it ‘poovaali’.